-- Publishing notification in area newspapers - Notifying NWARPC's member organizations, interested parties, stakeholders, human services agencies, and community organizations, as well as federal resource agencies of the opportunity to comment on the plan. - Posting the draft plan for comment on NWARPC's website, www.nwarpc.org and opportunity to comment online or via email. - Sending notification to media outlets, including news outlets that serve diverse and Limited English Proficient audiences. - Agenda information items to NWARPC Board and Committees. - Presentations to NWARPC committees and opportunities to provide public comment in-person at NWARPC's Technical Advisory Committee (TAC) and Board (RPC/Policy Committee) meetings. - Information on social media channels.
+- Publishing notification in area newspapers (detailed in schedule below). - Notifying NWARPC's member organizations, interested parties, stakeholders, human services agencies, and community organizations, as well as federal resource agencies of the opportunity to comment on the plan. - Posting the draft plan for comment on NWARPC's website, www.nwarpc.org and opportunity to comment online or via email. - Sending notification to media outlets, including news outlets that serve diverse and Limited English Proficient (LEP) audiences. - Agenda information items to NWARPC Board and Committees. - Presentations to NWARPC committees and opportunities to provide public comment in-person at NWARPC's Technical Advisory Committee (TAC) and Board (RPC/Policy Committee) meetings.

-Public comments received will be summarized along with staff recommendations on how to address any substantive changes recommended for Board review before final approval action is taken.
+Public comments received are summarized along with staff recommendations on how to address any substantive changes recommended for Board review before final approval action is taken.